How we started

 - 2012 LDA started exhibiting at international and national medical conferences in order to provide information direct to health professionals.
 Three particular people working for the Health Protection Agency and the Department of Health retired and the Lyme testing laboratory moved to Public Health England, Porton.
 This significantly changed the landscape.

 - 2013 LDA funded a project with the James Lind Alliance which confirmed uncertainties in the diagnosis and treatment of Lyme disease.
 These were entered onto the UK DUETs – the Database of Uncertainties in the Effects of Treatment.
-Regular meetings between the specialist Lyme laboratory continued.
+Regular meetings between the new specialist Lyme laboratory at Porton continued.
 The first Public Health England conference on Lyme disease saw patients and health professionals working together.

 - 2014 LDA developed an e-learning module together with the Royal College of General Practitioners and paid to make this freely available to all health professionals.
 LDA also contributed to an awareness video with Hiblio TV, the digital TV Health Services under Torbay Hospital.